 And it works, statistically you are more likely to quit drinking and suffer less relapses if you enter Christian Alcohol Rehab

 Baclofen is a drug traditionally used to treat painful muscle spasms.
+By boosting the body’s dopamine levels, this drug helps individuals feel better when managing cravings.
 It has also been used to treat alcohol withdrawals.

 But now, a French doctor has used it to 'cure', his alcoholism.
 So much so that he is able to drink, if he wants, without any ill effects or loss of control.